wlaub/celeste_mon/readme.md

 ## Limitations

-Boy howdy is it slow.
+* Boy howdy is it slow.
+* Lots of things.